FIWARE-GEs/.github/profile/README.md

 Welcome to the FIWARE Mirror Repos</h1>
 <h3>These are Testing repos, and are not the FIWARE repos you are looking for</h2><br>
   <p>
-   <b>FIWARE</b> is an open standards for context data management.
+   <b>FIWARE</b> is an open standard for context data management.
 This accounts just holds a series of forked repositories of the components
    found in the  <b>FIWARE Catalogue</b> and is used for test purposes only.
 If you are looking for the cutting edge code repositories of the software contributed to <b>FIWARE</b> you will find that over at the <a href="https://github.com/FIWARE/Catalogue/">FIWARE Catalogue</a>
    repository.